 Delicious Teriyaki Salmon Onigirazu with grilled asparagus sandwiched between steamed rice and wrapped in nori seaweed.
 It‘s a great quick lunch or snack idea!

 My Teriyaki Salmon recipe is one of the most popular recipes on my blog.
 I’ve received nice compliments from many readers since I published the recipe in 2013 (thank you♥).

 Today I want to suggest an easy recipe that you can make with teriyaki salmon.
-Wether it’s leftover pieces or extra fillet you made, this Teriyaki Salmon Onigirazu (照り焼きサーモンおにぎらず) is great for your work/school lunch next day!
+Whether it’s leftover pieces or an extra fillet you made, this Teriyaki Salmon Onigirazu (照り焼きサーモンおにぎらず) is great for your work/school lunch the next day!